jensecj/jackup/README.md

 Port 8022
 ```

-`--priority` takes a number, and indicates in which order the tasks will be
+`--order` takes a number, and indicates in which order the tasks will be
-synched, 0 being the first one.
+synched, 1 being the first one.

 Removing a task from the profile is done by name:
 ```bash